anthonyzamarro/az_blog/src/pages/2019-03-09-variable-scope/index.md

 ---
-path: '/third-post'
+path: '/variable-scope'
-title: 'Var / Let / Const: Variable Scope'
+title: 'Variable Scope'
 published: true
 author: 'Anthony'
 date: '2019-03-09'
 ---

-In previous versions of JavaScript, using `var` led peculiar situations in the context of scope.
+In previous versions of JavaScript, using `var` led to peculiar situations in the context of scope.
 Now with `let` and `const` released in ES6 there are new dynamics involved with scoping in JavaScript.

 ## Variable Scope